-This mode is not available for Acronis Online Backup Storage when you copy or move backups there.
-In the online storage, all backups are incremental except the first backup of an archive which is always full.
+This mode is not available for Acronis Cloud Storage when you copy or move backups there.
+In the cloud storage, all backups are incremental except the first backup of an archive which is always full.
 This chain cannot be entirely deleted because the most recent backup must always be kept.